2017 HI-F2S CENSUS

 - COMPREHENSIVE F2S COMPONENTS TO SUPPLEMENT USDA: In 2015 the USDA completed a Farm to School Census, reporting that Hawaii F2S Metrics showed 9 districts participating in F2S activities.
 The USDA census did not accurately capture the dynamic F2S programs operating in our State, and we are discussing how USDA may be able to better capture relevant identifiers.
 For example, HiDOE reported that “No farm to school activities were going on,” which fed-into USDA’s conclusion that 47% of Hawaii Schools surveyed engaged in F2S activities (although there is a 256:34 school ratio between HIDOE:Public Charter Schools).
 We will continue to work with USDA on their census metrics, noting that USDA just announced that their next census is expected to roll-out in 2019.

 - 2017 HI-F2S CENSUS IMPLEMENTATION PLAN: We are implementing a census to capture information about every school (ECE, private, public charter, & HiDOE schools), and need to be sure every school is counted.
 For schools who do not submit their own survey, we will assign values of basic information that can be gleaned through other available reports (i.e. school garden reports, program reports, student info. through HiDOE reports, and food purchase info. through HiDOE-HCNP reports).
-Census will be promoted through October F2S Month activities, with follow-up in November and a report in December 2017.
+The census will run through December 22nd, 2017 and a report will follow.